Table of Contents

 Maybe, since this room has a lot of other textural elements going on, but the blanket and pillows are what make the couch inviting.
 It looks like someone lives there.
 And naps there.

 That’s the dimension and texture that different textiles can give you.
+I think a nice cashmere dupe like this one from Amazon would definitely do the trick!

 In my house for the first 12 years that we lived here we didn’t have a single rug.
 Not even a bath mat.
 We had a cat who was great, but could not understand the difference between a rug and a litterbox.